-Masterpiece Chenrezig Statue Features
+Beautiful Chenrezig Statue Features

 The Chenrezig statues that our Nepali artisans make for the Tibetan monasteries commonly have four arms and single head.
-As an embodiment of Avalokiteshvara, Chenrezig is able to hear and see the cries and suffering of sentient life.
+As an embodiment of the Bodhisattva of Compassion, Chenrezig is able to hear and see the cries and suffering of all sentient life.
 Additionally, his four arms will greatly speed up progress and end the cycle of samsara for suffering beings.

 The deity sits in a full lotus pose on a single lotus pedestal.
 Also, known as the “vajra pose” this indicates that Chenrezig sits on a foundation of indestructible virtue.
 This assumption can be made because vajra is a Sanskrit word that translates as “diamond or thunderbolt” in English.

-In his right hand he holds the mala beads at shoulder level.
+In his right hand he holds the 108 mala beads at shoulder level.
 Chenrezig is eternally repeating his mantra “Om Mani Padme Hum” and encourages the same dedicated practice from all devotees.
 Additionally, he is holding the lotus flower in his left hand which symbolizes the transcendence of the murkiness of samsara.
 Like the lotus, devotees are encouraged to rise out of the sea of suffering and blossom in the pure air.
-Click here to learn more about the compassionate vow of Avalokiteshvara.
+Click here to learn more about the compassionate vow of Chenrezig.